Royal City Mission

 Our Distant Foremothers

-A ministry team from the Mennonite Brethren in Christ Church (now EMCC) opened an outreach mission in downtown Guelph.
+A ministry team opened an outreach mission in downtown Guelph.
 These 'ministering sisters' shared the Good News of Jesus by renting a storefront, serving meals to any who had need, and offering hope, dignity, and friendship, often at great personal expense.
 The outreach lasted until 1911.
 We consider these women our distant foremothers - a precursor to the work that we do today.

 Picture